Training together as a couple in a romantic relationship can have numerous benefits.

 Simply sharing the experience of exertion seems to be enough to lead to improved relationships, and this often translates to greater levels of physical intimacy.
 Research demonstrates that exercise increases blood flow throughout the entire body—and that includes the “private parts” — leaving one more responsive to stimulation.

-Couples who work out together are typically highly motivated and committed to staying fit and healthy.
+Training together as a couple is typically correlated with being highly motivated and committed to staying fit and healthy.
 In a Harvard University study consisting of 160 male and female swimmers ages 40 to 60+, regular physical activity was associated with an increased frequency and enjoyment of sex.
 The science behind this is fairly straightforward.
 Exercise induces symptoms that resemble those of physiological arousal, such as a faster pulse and shortness of breath.

 Skip The Singles Bar